WangZiXubiubiu/SketchMol-v1/README.md

 #### Some of the code is built from LDM:github.com/CompVis/latent-diffusion & MolScribe:github.com/thomas0809/MolScribe.
 The line segment detection tool is from: github.com/primetang/pylsd.
 Thanks for their excellent work.

 # Contact
-If you have any questions, please feel free to contact [Zixu Wang](s2230167@u.tsukuba.ac.jp).
+If you have any questions, please feel free to contact s2230167@u.tsukuba.ac.jp (Zixu Wang).

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.